“When Jesus saw him lying, and knowing that he had spent much time, He said to him, Do you desire to be made whole?” (John 5:6 MKJV)

-The miraculous healing of a certain man who had an infirmity thirty-eight years by the pool of Bethesda was one of the wonderful signs Jesus chose to unveil Himself and His mission in the world to the Jews (John 5:1-16).
+The miraculous healing of a certain man who had an infirmity for thirty-eight years by the pool of Bethesda was one of the great signs Jesus chose to unveil Himself and His mission in the world to the Jews (John 5:1-16).

 Sadly, the Jews did not discern or understand the sign.
-Beyond the actual miracle, the miraculous sign was intended to proclaim to the Jews the arrival of a new dispensation that is entirely different from that of the Law, the dispensation of Grace.
+Beyond the miracle, the miraculous sign was intended to proclaim to the Jews the arrival of a new dispensation entirely different from that of the Law, the dispensation of Grace.

 The miraculous sign was also intended to turn the eyes of the Jews away from Moses and the Old Covenant so that they may be fixated on the Lord Jesus, the embodiment and dispenser of grace and the mediator of the New Covenant (John 1:17, Tit.
 2:11).

-Sadly, like many believers today, the Jews saw only the miracle, but they were blind to the spiritual significances or implications of the miracle.
+Sadly, like many believers today, the Jews saw only the miracle, but they were blind to its spiritual significance or implications.